 Solution 5: Run Disk Utility's First Aid in Recovery Mode

-Disk Utility is a built-in tool dealing with disk errors, including the Mac internal hard disk, so you can give it a try to fix the Mac stuck issue.
+Disk Utility is a built-in tool dealing with disk errors, including the Mac internal hard disk, so you can give it a try to fix the Mac stuck on apple logo with loading bar issue.

 Step 1: Press and hold the Command and R keys while tapping the power button to start your computer.